LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ### 1. Run Provider and Consumer on the same Docker host

 The Provider and Consumer examples are built in the image and ready to run in Docker containers.
-This section shows how to run the provider and consumer examples in docker containers on the same docker host.
+This section shows how to run the provider and consumer examples in Docker containers on the same Docker host.

 ![Run Provider and Consumer on the same Docker host](usecase1.png)